roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Very slowly, Lydia hugged Yuuyami.

 "No, no; this sort of thing.
-I am yet too happy, I thought I will overheat."
+I am so happy, I thought I will overheat."
 "Eh!?
 You can't!?"
 "Yes; I have managed to control it."
 "I see.
 If you pleased, I am happy either, Yuuyami."